 Come and test your endurance and stamina in this unique race format.
 You’ll be running on beautiful trails in Kenmoir Farm near Ruretse.

-Backyard Ultra is a race where competitors must consecutively run 6,706 meters (aka a “yard”) in less than one hour until there is only one last finisher.
+The Backyard Ultra is a race format where runners consecutively run 6,706 metres/6.7kms ( AKA “a yard”) in less than one hour, every hour, until there is only one person who completes a yard in time.

 Powered by